G6EJD/ESP32-e-Paper-Weather-Display/README.md

 4. Edit the owm_credentials2.h file in the IDE (TAB at top of IDE) and change your Language, Country, choose your units Metric or Imperial and be sure to find a valid weather station location on OpenWeatherMap, if your display has all blank values your location does not exist!.

+**OPEN WEATHER MAP VERSION - STREAMING JSON**

+This version requires *** Arduino JSON v6 or above *** it streams the Openweather and processes the data as received, rather than downloading all the data first, then decoding it.
+It uses a lot less memory this way.

+Go to Sketch > Include Library... > Manage Libraries....
+Then, for each library, put its name into the text field to have its metadata

 Compile and upload the code - Enjoy!

 ![alt text](https://github.com/G6EJD/ESP32-e-Paper-Weather-Display/blob/master/IMG_2096b.jpg)